Zero-Tang/NoirVisor/src/svm_core/readme.md

 - I/O Instruction.
 (Includes `in`, `rep outsb` instructions, etc.)
 - Processor Halt.
 (The `hlt` instruction)
 - Shutdown Condition.
 (Includes Triple-Fault, etc.)
+- Hypercall (The `vmmcall` instruction)
+- User-defined interceptions (Exceptions, `cpuid` instruction, etc.)

 Only vCPU states not saved into VMCB should be saved for Guest and loaded for Host.

+## World Switch - vCPU Migration
+To migrate a vCPU to another logical processor, it is required to clear the VMCB clean bits before actually scheduling it onto the vCPU.

 ## Interception Settings
 Certain interceptions must be set to ensure correct functionality of NoirVisor CVM.